 Dog ownership is not cheap!
 Once you’ve purchased the pooch, you’ll have ongoing expenses such as vet fees, food, insurance, and umpteen other essentials to pay for too.
 Remember that most dog breeds have a life expectancy of up to 15 years!

 The cost of keeping a dog can run into hundreds of dollars every month.
+Vet bills from pups that do stupid things like eating sticks can costs into the thousands.
 If you don’t have that amount of cash to spare, think again.

 To see how much dog ownership costs, check out our article at this link.

 What will your circumstances be in the future?

 Most dog breeds can live for up to 15 years, and some crossbreeds even exceed this.

 Be sure that you’ll be around for the long haul.
 It’s not fair to take on a dog, only to pass him onto a shelter if your future circumstances change and there’s no longer a place for your pet in your life.

 Think about where you live.
 If you rent a place, does the landlord allow dogs?
 If you live in a tiny apartment with no outside space, where will you exercise your dog or take him for bathroom breaks?

 Also, some condominiums place a restriction on dog size, usually by weight.
 Before you bring home a dog, check what’s allowed and what’s not.
 If you live in an apartment complex, will your neighbors object to a dog that barks during the day when you go out?

 Are you out at work for all or most of the day?